Walid-Berrouk/MongoDB_Cheat_Sheet/mongoDB_cheat_sheet.md

   },
   {
     title: 'Post Three',
-    description: 'This is a Special Post'
+    description: 'This is a Special Post',
     body: 'Body of post three',
     category: 'News',
     date: Date()